 - Took a Level in Badass: He even tries to assassinate Darth Sidious in one Loop.
 However, he is still seen as the weakest Star Wars looper.

-- Master Thief: Has access to a Skeleton Key from Skyrim that also works with safes and electronic locks.
+- Master of Unlocking: Has access to a Skeleton Key from Skyrim that also works with safes and electronic locks.

 - Out of Focus: Has few if any roles in the loops.